8051Enthusiast/yabo/doc/intro.md

 A `def` would be overkill here since a thunk would be returned.
 If we do not immediately evaluate it but instead evaluate the thunk multiple times later whenever accessing it, that would result in unnecessary work.

-Functions that are not parsers
+Functions that are not Parsers
 ------------------------------
 Not everything is a parser.
 In order to define a function that is not a parser, we use the `fun` keyword, but leave out the `*`: